with S. C. Kumbhakar and S. Zhao, Economics Letters, 199, Article 109734

 Do Subsidies Increase Firm Productivity?
 Evidence from Chinese Manufacturing Enterprises with M. Jin and S. C. Kumbhakar, revise and resubmit at European Journal of Operational Research, Job Market Paper

 Do Subsidies Matter in Productivity and Profitability Changes?
-A View through the Prism of Parametric and Nonparametric Modelling with S. C. Kumbhakar and G. Lien, under review
+The Case of Norwegian Agriculture with S. C. Kumbhakar and G. Lien, under review